scs126/git-lesson/README.md

 1. make changes to your project you would like to keep
 2. when you have your changes, tell git you are ready to create by adding the files to the staging area using "git add filename"
 3. create a checkpoint ("commit") using "git commit -m message about what changes you made"

+To submit your feature to be incorporated to the main branch, you should submit a pull request.
+The repository maintainers will review your pull request before accepting your changes